-There isn't any need to continue to log public native forests to build houses, there are plantations which supply high quality and composite timber products.
+There isn't any need to continue to log public native forests to build houses, there are plantations which are able to supply high quality and composite timber products.
 We need to use plantation timber as this reduces pressure on native forests, supporting sustainable industry practices.
-Surely two hundred and something years has been enough time to grow timber for our needs?
-Continuing native forest logging and land clearing at this stage just seems like a challenge or pure spite.